Quantum-inspired space-time PDE solver and dynamic mode decomposition: Results

 \subsection{MPS-DMD}

-Here, we develop an MPS-based method to compute the dynamic mode decomposition.
-We start with the assumption that the snapshot matrices are provided in their corresponding MPS space-time encoding.
-Later, we discuss efficient methods to convert arbitrary data into the required MPS format.
-Next, we see that the \textit{gauge freedom} of the MPS representation can be exploited to compute the POD of $X:=U\Sigma V^{\dagger}$.
-We achieve this by changing the gauge of its MPS into the mixed canonical form~\cite{orus2014practical}, centered at the space-time bond.
-We note that this is equivalent to the Schmidt decomposition from the Quantum Physics literature.
-As shown in Fig.~\ref{fig:mps-dmd}, the isometries $U$ and $V^{\dagger}$ of sizes $N_x\times r$ and $r\times N_t$, respectively, are given by the corresponding MPS tensors after the gauge transformation.
-And, $\Sigma$ is a diagonal matrix provided by the singular values at the space-time bond of the MPS, which corresponds to choosing $r=\chi$ from Alg.~\ref{alg:exact-dmd}.
-As discussed in Sec.~\ref{sec:mps_spacetime}, since the spatio-temporal entanglement is typically low, one expects $\chi\ll N_x$.
+Here, we develop an MPS-based DMD algorithm.
+We refer to Section~\ref{sec:dmd} for an overview of the standard DMD algorithm~\cite{SCHMID_DMD_2010,kutz2016dynamic}.
+The time-series data capturing the evolution are arranged into snapshot matrices, as shown in Fig.~\ref{fig:mps-dmd}.
+We assume that the snapshot matrices are provided in their corresponding space-time MPS.
+Later, we discuss efficient methods to convert arbitrary data into the required MPS form.
+Next, we see that the \textit{gauge freedom} of the MPS representation can be exploited to compute the proper orthogonal decomposition (POD) of $X:=U\Sigma V^{\dagger}$.
+We achieve this by transforming its MPS into the mixed canonical form~\cite{orus2014practical}, centered at the space-time bond.
+This is equivalent to the Schmidt decomposition from the Quantum Physics literature.
+As shown in step 1 of Fig.~\ref{fig:mps-dmd}, the isometries $U$ and $V^{\dagger}$ are given by the corresponding MPS tensors after the gauge transformation.
+And, $\Sigma$ is the singular value matrix at the space-time bond of the MPS.